Code of Community Standards

 - The Respondent may make his/her closing statement.

-- The Hearing concludes and all persons exit, except for the Student Conduct Board members who remain to deliberate.
+- The Hearing concludes and all persons exit, except for the Community Standards Board members who remain to deliberate.
 The Chair may remain to answer any policy or procedural questions and to introduce previous discipline history, if a finding of responsibility is determined.

-- The Student Conduct Board members notify the Chair of the decision; the Chair delivers the decision of the Board in writing to the student, generally within two (2) days.
+- The Community Standards Board members notify the Chair of the decision; the Chair delivers the decision of the Board in writing to the student, generally within two (2) days.

 The basis for an appeal is limited to the following grounds: